Language selection

 4. The possibility of a refund of duties resulting from a refund or credit given to a purchaser, by a vendor, because the goods are not in accordance with the contract is addressed in Memorandum D6-2-3, Refund of Duties.

-5. The value for duty of replacement goods is the value for duty of the originally-shipped goods, provided that:
+5. The value for duty of replacement goods is the value for duty of the originally-shipped goods, provided that the importer supplies sufficient evidence to demonstrate that the replacement goods are identical in all respects to the goods that should have been shipped under the terms of the original contract.

 References